Hamilton Principle for Chiral Anomalies in Hydrodynamics: The flow field and Spacetime covariant Hamiltonian under the axial coupling

 Then the conservation of the electric charge yields the continuity condition \(\p\cdot\mathcal{J}=0\).

 Now, when we know the explicit form of the flow field we obtain the spacetime Hamiltonian by computing the Legendre transform \eq{50}.
 We obtain a remarkably simple result

-In Ref.\cite{abanov2022anomalies} this formula was used as a definition of axial coupling.
-Advantage of the functional \(\mathscr{H}\) is that it is the explicit function of the momentum and its derivative.
-This is in contrast to the action \(\mathcal{S}\) \eq{3.10} which does not have a simple expression in terms of \(\mathcal{J}\).
+In Ref.\cite{abanov2022anomalies} this formula is used as a definition of axial coupling.
+Advantage of the functional \(H\) is that it is the explicit function of the momentum and its derivative.
+This is in contrast to the action \(\mathcal{S}\) which, being expressed in terms of \(\mathcal{J}\) does not have a simple form.